-You know what they say—birds aren’t meant to be caged.
-That being said, all parrot owners have to offer a safe place their birds can call their own.
+While the saying goes that birds aren’t meant to be caged, all parrot owners have to offer a safe place that their birds can call their own.

 As far as size goes, all bird cages should be taller than they are wide.
-Smaller parrots, like budgies, need an enclosure that is at least 12” x 18”.
-However, like a macaw, a giant bird needs a habitat roughly 34” x 26”.
+Small parrots, like budgies, need an enclosure that is at least 12” x 18”.
+However, a giant bird like a macaw needs a habitat that’s roughly 34” x 26”.

 All parrots benefit from perches.
-This allows them to observe all of the odd goings-on around the house.
+These enable them to observe all the odd goings-on around the house.

-Most parrots are omnivorous, meaning they eat lots of plant matter—and sometimes insects or worms.
-Each species will have its own specialized dietary favorites and portion recommendations.
+Most parrots are omnivorous, meaning they eat plant matter and sometimes insects or worms.
+Each species will have their own specialized dietary favorites and portion recommendations.

 Just as there are plenty of scrumptious food choices, there are many to stay away from.
 You should never feed your parrot certain food items.

-Traditional veterinarians who treat dogs and cats often don’t specialize in treating exotic animals, like parrots.
-Before you bring home your parrot, you should secure an exotic vet around your area.
+Traditional veterinarians who treat dogs and cats often don’t specialize in treating exotic animals like parrots.
+Before you bring home your parrot, you should find an exotic vet in your area.

 Like any other pet, your parrot should have a routine exam annually.
 Your vet can check them out, making sure everything is functioning correctly.
 If there are any noticeable health issues present, you can handle them before further development.

 Parrots can suffer from a variety of ailments.
-It’s important to know what they are and what to look for symptomatically.
+It’s important to know what they are and what clinical signs to look for.